The Cary House

 THE YANG

 Pauline is a designer by day, working her magic in publication.
 She lends her skills to political publications in support of causes that are rooted in body autonomy and feel meaningful to her.
 She is the grounded, impressively even-keel mother to a blazing fire of a daughter and a passionate, dedicated doula & educator.
 Clear in her intention, integrity for miles, Pauline knows her way around a tool box and, as a typical type A, is extremely attentive to detail and can fix almost anything.
 Hers is a data driven, deeply pragmatic mind.
-Pauline makes our work actually WORK!!!
-She is the steady stoking of this fire.
-She is a Spinning Babies Instructor and teaches with wit, humor & grace as she gushes about hospital policy & pelvic alignment.
-Her technical brain and structured approach take the free flow of those yin ideas and give them form.
+She is a Spinning Babies Instructor and teaches with wit, humor & grace as she gushes about hospital policy.
+Her technical brain and structured approach take the free flow of the yin ideas and puts them into action.
 Originally from WNY, she returned to Buffalo after spending her formative years in DC where she started her own design firm and found her way to political activism.
 Her daughter was born here at home, something that was beyond her comfort level at the time but felt more aligned for her than the medical model.
 A lifelong athlete, she knew the capabilities of her body and trusted her ability to meet the physical demands of labor.
 Her journey with a midwife and a doula opened her eyes to other possibilities and approaches around birth and her data driven soul considered the statistics.
 The autonomy of birthing the way she wanted was the overriding factor in her decision to stay home.
 Within hours of her daughter’s birth there was a pizza party and champagne flowing, which is a story Rebecca loves so much because ritual and ceremony!!!

 While our own personal experiences with birth were in the care of midwives and outside the walls of a hospital, we recognize the value and necessity of the medical model in high risk pregnancies, we have absolutely witnessed it saving lives.
 Currently over 90% of birth happens in hospitals, this is not the same as being in the medical model of care.
 The hospital is the environment, the model is one of management and intervention.
 We are here to help families understand the difference, to navigate and advocate within the medical model.
 We honor all bodies in all choices and believe wholeheartedly, and want you to as well, that no matter what your birth looks like, you are the power source in the room.